-Following a thorough assessment and robust transition plan, we helped Robert move into his own flat and worked alongside him and his family to furnish this to meet his requirements.
-We provide a minimum of 24hr 1:1 support for Robert and his Positive Behaviour support plans and personalised interventions are regularly reviewed by our Positive Behavioural Support worker and Clinical Nurse Specialist.
+Following a thorough assessment and robust transition plan, we helped Robert move into his own flat.
+We worked alongside him and his family to furnish this to meet his specific requirements.
+We provide a minimum of 24hr 1:1 support for Robert and his Positive Behaviour support plans and personalised interventions are regularly reviewed by our PBS practitioner and Clinical Nurse Specialist.

-It took Robert as little while to adapt to living in his own place and whilst he was settling in he required additional support when he felt anxious to use his calming techniques and strategies and to enable him to communicate his needs more appropriately without resulting to behaviours that challenge.
-There were a number of hiccups and incidents at first but we helped all concerned view these as learning opportunities to help identify what was working well or what needed adapting, which then led to improvements in the PBS plan and staff getting to know Robert better.
+It took Robert a little while to adapt to living in his own place and whilst he was settling in he required additional support.
+Skilled staff supported him when he felt anxious to use his calming techniques and strategies and to enable him to communicate his needs more appropriately without resulting to behaviours that challenge.
+There were a number of hiccups and incidents at first, but reflective practice and debriefs were used as learning opportunities to help identify what was working well or what needed adapting, which then led to improvements in the PBS plan and staff getting to know Robert better.

 He has now settled and is very active in the local community being out and about most days.
 Robert still needs staff support at all time to ensure his safety and independence but seems really happy living where he is.
 Regular reviews and assessment tools are used to ensure Robert is engaging in meaningful activities, learning new skills and enjoying a good quality of life.
 His family have fed back that his current placement has exceeded his expectations.

 We helped Natasha move into a one bedroom flat and provided 24hr access to support staff and 1:1 input at times of stress.
-This support included specialist input from our Clinical Nurse Specialist and behavioural workers.
+This support included specialist input from our Clinical Nurse Specialist and PBS practitioners.

 Initially things were tough for Natasha and staff who were still getting to know he and her specific needs.
 She would often direct her anger and frustration at support staff and break things within her flat and around the tenancy complex.
 Weekly incident reviews took place with the clinical and operational teams, to reflect on the incidents and analyse the data which supported the development of her PBS plan and interventions.
-As trust was built and coping strategies developed alongside Natasha the frequency of the incidents decreased and Natasha and staff were able to build a therapeutic relationship.
+As trust was built and coping strategies developed the frequency of the incidents decreased and Natasha and staff were able to build a therapeutic relationship.

 There are still times when Natasha feels angry and stressed, requiring a great deal of emotional and physical support from staff, but this doesn’t happen as often and she spends her time engaged in a number of activities and pursuits that interest her.
-At the moment she is looking at employment opportunities.
+She is currently looking at employment opportunities.